George Swinnock (Puritan) and Meditation

-Serious Applying the Mind
+Serious Applying [of] the Mind

 Some Sacred Subject

-What are you pondering or thinking deeply on?
-I suggest this be the Scriptures or some Scripture-driven literature.
-And it needs to be narrow in scope.
-You aren't reading 5 chapters.
-You're reading just a verse or two.
-In my experience, the quality of my thinking decreases if I aim to think deeply about more than 3 verses or so.
+When you meditate on Scripture, narrow the scope of study.
+You aren't meditating on 5 chapters.
+You're meditating on just a phrase or verse or two.
+In my experience, the quality of my meditation decreases if I aim to think deeply about more than a few verses or so.

 Till the Affections Be Warmed and Quickened